VIBUDESH07/Ai_crop_disease/README.md

 4. **Decision Point**: If a disease is detected, the system displays the disease type and recommended treatment.
 If no disease is detected, it displays that the crop is healthy.
 5. **Result Display**: The result is shown to the user in the frontend, along with bounding boxes (if applicable).
 6. **Data Storage**: The results (disease type, crop image, and recommendations) are stored in the database for future reference.
+7. **Notifications**: The user receives a notification about the result and can view it in their dashboard.

 ## How It Works
 1. **Data Collection**: The system uses a large dataset of crop images labeled with corresponding diseases.
 The dataset is essential for training the AI model.